arhat-dev/dukkha-presets/golang/test/README.md

       profile_dir@tpl: |-
         {{- env.PROFILE_DIR -}}

-      # package to test, should be relative path to DUKKHA_WORKING_DIR
+      # package to test, should be relative path to DUKKHA_WORKDIR
       #
       # Defaults to matrix.pkg first, then ""
       pkg: ""